jarviscanada/jarvis_data_eng_ShelbyHall/python_data_analytics/README.md

 **Key Segment insights:**
-* **Loyal Customers** (712 customers) - highest frequency (avg 22 invoices) and monetary value (avg £9,610).
+* **Champions (843 customers)** - highest frequency (avg ~23 invoices) and monetary value (avg £10,6600.83).
 Through analyzing these records, we know these are the most valuable customers and should be prioritized for retention through exclusive rewards and early access to new products.
-* **Potential Loyalists** (893 customers) - averaging about 4 purchases and £1,314 in spend, these customers are high-priority for the next quarter.
-Converting even half of them into Loyal Customers (who average £9,610) through a targeted loyalty programs/memberships would generate significant incremental revenue.
-* **Hibernating Customers** (1,133 customers) - have the highest recency and the lowest frequency and spend, averaging 2 purchases and £408 in spend.
+* **Hibernating Customers** (1,535 customers) - have the highest recency and the lowest frequency and spend, averaging 1 purchase and ~£340 in spend.
 A solution tailored to addressing these records would be to add "win-back" emails, seasonal promotions and discounts, which could re-engage this large segment.
+* **Can't Lose (86 customers)** - has an average recency of ~319 days, meaning these customers have not made a purchase in a very long time despite having made an average of 17.63 purchases and spending an average of £5,670.73 per customer.
+These were once highly engaged, high-value buyers who have gone completely silent.
+Because of their strong purchase history, a personalized win-back campaign should be launched that includes targeted discounts on product categories they have previously purchased, as well as recommendations for new products related to their past buying behaviour.
+Losing these customers permanently would be costly given their high average spend.

 # Improvements
 Several improvements can be made to the PoC in future iterations to optimize its functions: